henrique-svg21/Order_Systems_Production/README.md

 Click **Send Request** above each block to execute it directly in VS Code.

-### Option 2 — Postman

-A ready-to-import Postman collection is included in the `postman/collections/Order System API/` folder.
-Import it into Postman to get all endpoints pre-configured.

 ---

 ## 🙈 Version Control & `.gitignore`